I would not be here today without the guidance of these important people in my life.

 I grew up.
 Aunty Carrol left.
 And another mentor took me under her wing.
 Today I can fly a drone over our reforestation site to monitor it, thanks to Dr Cheam.
 I can sit and dictate terms and conditions with governmental departments on more effective ways and methods to preserve important water catchment areas.

-I can conduct various environmental activities for schools, organisations and even multi-national companies.
+I can conduct various environmental activities for schools, organizations and even multi-national companies.
 I can bring them to trek up to our beautiful Bio-D Centre atop Mt.
 Brinchang and show them the connectivity of the circle of life where the moss growing on the trees around us absorbs so much moisture that they trickle down and make up the rivers which give life to the rest of Cameron Highlands.

 Under the guidance of yet another role model in my life, Dr Liau, I can conduct a simple biological, chemical and physical assessment of the rivers in Cameron Highlands to show people the hidden wonders of the macroscopic world in our streams and rivers, under our very noses all the time, and we, never knowing, taking our rivers for granted and them like a sewage system.